webdesignsbytom/networking-starter/README.md

 - Add to machine folder a new one directed to the shring file.
 - Click atio mount and make perminent

+## SQL

+`sudo apt install default-mysql-client` this won't install the server package on your system- just the client.

+## SMTP

+Simple mail transfer protocol.
+This is a process for sending emails and is refered to as a server.
+TCP protocols are used to guarantee sending the email.
+Port 25 is the default port

+We can enumerate through the data.

 ## SSH Secure Shell

 Secure Shell was made to protect your connection to machines and servers on networks.